devOpifex/litter/README.md

 </div>

-:warning: this is an experiment out here for feedback
+:warning: this is an experiment

 ## Rationale